GET TAX RELIEF NOW!

 Common Mistakes That Backfire

-Mistake 1: Ignoring Letter 3172 because you think it is a scam.
-The 30-day window closes whether or not you acknowledge the notice, and failure to respond means you lose the right to request a CDP hearing with full appeal protections.
+Mistake 1: Many taxpayers ignore Letter 3172 because they believe it is a scam.
+However, the 30-day window closes whether or not you acknowledge the notice, and failure to respond results in the loss of the right to request a CDP hearing with full appeal protections.

-Mistake 2: Calling the IRS and promising to pay without putting the agreement in writing.
-Verbal promises do not stop enforcement actions.
-The IRS needs a written payment plan or proof of payment to hold off further collection.
+Mistake 2: Another serious mistake occurs when taxpayers call the IRS and promise to pay without putting the agreement in writing.
+Verbal assurances do not stop enforcement actions, and the IRS requires a written payment plan or proof of payment before suspending further collection.

-Mistake 4: Assuming the lien is automatically removed after you pay the tax debt.
-The IRS must file Form 668-Z after payment, and if you do not request and follow up on the release, the lien notation can remain on credit reports and title records for years.
+Mistake 4: A final mistake is assuming that the lien is automatically removed after the tax debt is paid.
+The IRS must file Form 668-Z to release the lien, and if you fail to request and confirm that release, the lien notation can remain on credit reports and title records for years.

 What Happens If This Issue Is Ignored